gokererdogan/BDAoOSS_ShapeGrammar/README.md

-# Shape grammar implementation for experiments in our ongoing research
+# Shape grammar implementation for cube-like part based objects.
 This library contains the implementation of a shape grammar for simple part-based objects.
 The objects are assumed to be made up of cube-like parts.